Stocks put Middle East tensions in rearview mirror, surge to record highs

 |KOHL'S CORP.

-HP was lower after rejecting a $33 billion takeover offer from Xerox, saying it undervalued the company.
+HP was higher after rejecting a $33 billion takeover offer from Xerox, saying it undervalued the company.

 |Ticker